History

 In 1978, Hill House became the home of N.C.
 Wyeth’s painting "An Apotheosis of Franklin."
 It was originally painted in 1925 for the Franklin Savings Bank in New York City; today it covers 480 square feet of the court’s south wall.
 The "Apotheosis" depicts the founder of the University of Pennsylvania, Benjamin Franklin, with nineteen other historic figures in front of Independence Hall in Philadelphia.

+Today, Hill is co-ed, serving almost 500 young men and women as their first home at Penn.
+It is one of Penn's largest college houses.
 Historically, Hill College House has been known for its diverse population, abundant facilities, active social environment, and close community.